11.00 Summary

 Operation Abigail does not prohibit any action.
 Layoffs, automation, offshoring, and restructuring remain lawful.
 But if such actions suppress the national median, they reduce the headroom available under the constitutional ratio.

 Operation Abigail does not ask capital to be kind.
-But it does expect capital to be rational, and it is unforgiving to the extent it is not.
+But it does expect it to be rational.

 END OF PART 11